abhishekwood/greatest-of-three-numbers/README.md

 # greatest-of-three-numbers
-This is a simple C program that takes three numbers as input from the user and finds the greatest among them using conditional statements.
-It demonstrates the use of if-else logic and basic input/output handling in C.
+This is a simple C program that takes three numbers as input from the user
+- finds the greatest among them using conditional statements.
+- It demonstrates the use of if-else logic and basic input/output handling in C.

 # How the program works-:
  - The program asks the user to enter three integer values.